souvik666/souvik666/README.md

 - 📫 How to reach me: **souvik.dutta@masaischool.com**

-- ⚡ What I like to do: **I like so much reading, drawing and traveling...and coding ofcourse**
+- ⚡ What I like to do: **I like reading, drawing and traveling...and coding ofcourse**

 <h3 align="center">Connect with me:</h3>
 <div align="center">